openshift-pipelines/pipelines-as-code/docs/content/_index.md

 - Git events Filtering and support for separate pipelines for each event

-- Gitlab, Bitbucket Server, Bitbucket Cloud and GitHub Webhook support.
+- GitLab, Bitbucket Server, Bitbucket Cloud and GitHub Webhook support.

 - `tkn-pac` plug-in for Tekton CLI for managing pipelines-as-code repositories and bootstrapping.